 Why stain?

 Interior wood stains don’t just rejuvenate and enhance interior timber by showing off the timber grain, they protect it from UV, water and mould damage, as well as everyday wear and tear.
 Interior timber surfaces are usually overcoated with a clear finish for further protection (some timbers can be very porous, meaning even dirty fingers can leave marks).
-This coating also makes the timber super easy to dust and wipe clean.
+This coating also makes the timber easier to dust and wipe clean.

 Interior vs exterior stain